mirmeep/blog.arthub.studio/content/portfolio/tony-murchison.md

 \
 Tony was kind enough to allow Art Hub Studio to use his artwork for practicing large format printing during our start-up phase.\
 \
  Art Hub Studio will represent Tony by selling prints of his artwork at our store.
-We hope Tony can pave a path for other Artists to become successful by using our services.\
+We hope Tony can pave a path for other Artists to become successful by using our services.
-\
-***Support***  Tony by purchasing his artwork from our store here: https://shop.arthub.studio. \
-\
-Tony sells digital versions of his artwork on his Ko-Fi page here: https://ko-fi.com/tonymurchison.